porsche-design-system/porsche-design-system/packages/components/src/components/icon/icon/icon.guideline.md

 1. **Start drawing your icon on a separate construction layer.**
 Name your layer: "icon default" (for outline style) or "icon filled" (or set up 2 layers if you're about to design both default and filled style).
-Do not forget to rename your document to iconname-construction(dot)ai
+Do not forget to rename your document to iconname-construction

 1. **Start your first drawings.**
 - Always stick to the defined icon look & feel.